ibm-cloud-docs/text-to-speech/ssml-elements.md

 Table 1 summarizes the service's support for SSML elements and attributes:

 -   *Full* means that the service fully supports the element or attribute with its HTTP and WebSocket interfaces.
+-   *Partial* means that the service's support for the element or attribute is limited in one of the following ways:
+    -   The service supports only some aspects of the element or attribute.
+    -   The service supports the element or attribute with only some of its voices.
--   *Partial* means that the service does not support all aspects of the element or attribute.
-It can also mean that the service supports the element or attribute with only one of its interfaces, or that the element or attribute is not supported with all voices.
+    -   The service supports the element or attribute with only one of its interfaces, HTTP or WebSocket.
 -   *None* means that the service does not support the element or attribute.

 The following sections provide descriptions of each element or attribute, including examples, restrictions, and whether the service's support differs from standard SSML.
 Support for some attributes and values differs slightly from the SSML specification.
 For more information, see [W3C Speech Synthesis Markup Language (SSML) Version 1.1](http://www.w3.org/TR/speech-synthesis/){: external}.